 On Thursday 29 April, lawyers for Bioabundance will attend an oral hearing by video link to assert that our case against the South Oxfordshire Local plan is sufficiently strong that it should be heard in the High Court.
 See the press release issued by Leigh DayRead More...

 Bioabundance?
 What on earth does that mean?
 Most of us have heard of Biodiversity: four out of five people think it is a washing powder.
 But no, biodiversity is the richness of natural life; the number of different species of plant and animal.

 How do we describe the fullness of the natural world.
 How do we say 50 starlings is better than three?
 ‘Bioabundance’ describes the numbers of individuals of each species of plant or animal.
-If you have hedgehogs, dormice, squirrels, rabbits and badgers, that may be biodiverse; and if you have ten of each rather then maybe you have bioabundance.
+If you have hedgehogs, dormice, squirrels, rabbits and badgers, that may be biodiverse; and if you have ten of each, then you may have bioabundance.

 Bioabundance and biodiversity are closely related – you cannot get many different life forms (biodiversity) if the environment cannot support viable numbers of each species (bioabundance).